-6. In Oregon and Washington, increase dusky Canada goose quotas from 90 to 165 geese in the Northwest Special Permit Zone of Oregon, and from 45 to 85 geese in Area 2A and 2B of Washington (Southwest Washington Permit Zone).
+6. In Oregon and Washington, increase dusky Canada goose quotas from 90 to 165 geese in the Northwest Special Permit Zone of Oregon, and of Washington (Southwest Washington Permit Zone).

 7. In Utah, Nevada, and Arizona, increase the daily bag limit from 3 to 4 Canada geese and brant, singly or in the aggregate.